radicle-dev/old.radicle.xyz/content/blog/radicle-intro.md

 You don't need to understand any of what follows to use these apps.
 But how they work behind the scenes is quite interesting.
-What exactly happens when create a new issue tracker?
+What exactly happens when we create a new issue tracker?
 Or when someone submits a new issue?
-How do others see it?
-How is it replicated?
-How is it validated?
+How do peers see it?
+How are messages replicated?
+Or validated?

 The radicle stack uses [IPFS](https://ipfs.io/) (InterPlanetary file system) for replicating state.
 IPFS is a peer-to-peer distributed file system.
 One can think